JacobHautaniemi/jacobhautaniemi.github.io/index.md

 [Predictive Model for Aneurysm](https://research.qut.edu.au/biofabrication/)
 <br>
 <img src="images/VRES.jpg?raw=true"/>
-<p> Over the following summer I will be studying within QUT's biofabrication and tissue morphology lab to create a predictive model for Aneurysms.
-Although the specifications of this project are currently confidential there is a large potential for helping others through a combination of simulation and verification. </p>
+<p> Over the following summer I will be studying within QUT's biofabrication and tissue morphology lab to create a predictive model for aneurysms.
+Although the specifications of this project are currently confidential there is a large potential for helping others through a combination of simulation and verification.
+There is hope that this project will directly benefit the lives of those suffering aneurysms. </p>

 ---
 [Biased Migration of Chemotherapy](/pdf/Poster.pdf)
 <br>
 <img src="images/2019.jpg?raw=true"/>
 <br>
 <p> Over the summer of 2019/2020 I was fortunate enough to research the migration patterns of chemotherapy to better understand this process on a mathematical scale.
-Within this project I also simulated mechanisms to bias its migration, which is important as chemotherapy currently kills both malignant and healthy cells. </p>
+Within this project I also simulated mechanisms to bias its migration, which is important as chemotherapy currently kills both malignant and healthy cells.
+My simulations had strong supporting evidence that to mitigate this we should invest in shielding techniques instead of changing chemotherapy itself. </p>

 ---